-Finally, it is difficult to define behavioral problems; (sometimes the strongest indication for a behavioral problem is that a professional has made a diagnosis)
+Finally, it is difficult to define behavioural problems; (sometimes the strongest indication for a behavioural problem is that a professional has made a diagnosis)

 According to Hallahan and Kaufman (1991, p.
 343) there is only a vague definition possible.
 They argue that children have behavioural or emotional problems if a professional says that about them.

-A high-spirited child that cannot sit still or keep quiet, risks being labeled hyperactive; of course this behavior is very disturbing to the class.
+A high-spirited child that cannot sit still or keep quiet, risks being labelled hyperactive; of course, this behaviour is very disturbing to the class.
 Perhaps her temperament is not suited to sitting still and concentrating for a longer period on one task.
-Perhaps she feels terribly bored, or is not mature enough to sit still and learn.
+Perhaps she feels terribly bored or is not mature enough to sit still and learn.

-The question that emerges is whether this behavior is caused by personality or by the school situation.
-With home-education, however, her behavior is no longer a problem because she does not have to adjust to the demands that the size of the group makes on the teacher.
+The question that emerges is whether this behaviour is caused by personality or by the school situation.
+With home education, however, her behaviour is no longer a problem because she does not have to adjust to the demands that the size of the group makes on the teacher.

-Learning difficulties and behavioral problems often seem to be school related (Armstrong, 2000, p.7).
-It is therefore not surprising that behavioral problems occur less in home-educated children (Shyers, 1992).
+Learning difficulties and behavioural problems often seem to be school related (Armstrong, 2000, p.7).
+It is therefore not surprising that behavioural problems occur less in home educated children (Shyers, 1992).

-Within school the most effective way to approach learning difficulties is a one-on-one approach (Woolfolk, 2004, p.
+Within school, the most effective way to approach learning difficulties is a one-on-one approach (Woolfolk, 2004, p.
 126).
-Learning and behavioral problems often disappear with home-education, as long as one does not follow a fixed curriculum too strictly, probably because of the one-on-one attention and the individualized curriculum.
+Learning and behavioural problems often disappear with home education, as long as one does not follow a fixed curriculum too strictly, probably because of the one-on-one attention and the individualized curriculum.

 Mimsy Sadowsky, one of the founders of the Sudbury Valley School, comments: